mudl0rd/wtweg/README.md

 [A list of tested cores is here](https://raw.githubusercontent.com/cruduxcru0/WTFweg/master/cores.txt)

 * "cores" is where all libretro cores go.
-Cores on Windows can be transparently depacked from ZIP/RAR/7-Zip files.
+    * Cores on Windows can be transparently depacked from ZIP/RAR/7-Zip files.
+These can be in the "cores" directory as singular compressed files, or multiple core files as one pack of "cores.zip, "cores.rar", or "cores.7z", placed in the WTFweg install directory.
 * "saves" is where all saves are
 * "system" is where all BIOSes/system files go